Joe Danquah: 2004 Elections

 This was after he won the elections in the 2004 Ghanaian general elections for the constituency.
 He thus represented the constituency in the 4th parliament of the 4th republic of Ghana.
 He was elected with 16,328 votes out of 32,351 total valid votes cast.
 This was equivalent to 50.5% of total valid votes cast.
 He was elected over Ahmed Ibrahim of the National Democratic Congress and Joana Mayfair Abrebrese of the Convention People's Party and Jemima Yahaya of the Every Ghanaian Living Everywhere Party.
 These obtained 15,410 votes, 373 votes and 240 votes respectively of the total valid votes cast.
 These were equivalent to 47.6%, 1.2% and 0.7% respectively of the total valid votes cast.
 Asiedu Mensah was elected on the ticket of the New Patriotic Party.
 His constituency was a part of 14 parliamentary seats out of a total 24 seats won by the New Patriotic Party in the Brong Ahafo region of Ghana in that elections.
-In all, the New Patriotic Party won an majority total of 114 parliamentary representation out of a total 230 seats in the 4th parliament of the 4th republic of Ghana.
+In all, the New Patriotic Party won a majority total of 114 parliamentary representation out of a total 230 seats in the 4th parliament of the 4th republic of Ghana.